 Today’s free society has been largely shaped by huge seismic shifts in the socio-political landscape of the 20th century, the aftershocks of which still shape policy and perspective.
 There is a place for the past in the present, times of great suffering and sacrifice provide valuable lessons for the generations that follow.
 This in part, is at the heart of the November Remembrance day commemorations that take place across Europe and which are characterized in Britain by the phrase ‘Lest we forget.’

-On the 6th December 2018, Spain celebrated 40 years since the signing of the democratic constitution, 40 years of democracy, democracy that has changed the face of the country, shaping a free modern society.
+On the 6th December 2020, Spain celebrates 42 years since the signing of the democratic constitution, 42 years of democracy, democracy that has changed the face of the country, shaping a free modern society.
 When the Socialists rose to power in the 1982 elections, Deputy Prime Minister, Alfonso Guerra said “We’re going to change Spain so much she’ll be completely unrecognizable.”
 So, beyond gaining an extra day to indulge in some pre-Christmas capitalism, what are the milestones of 40 years of Spanish democracy?

 First, we must look back